5 Cost-Effective Retention Strategies

 People don't quit their jobs; they quit their boss.

 Managers have an extremely important position in motivating and developing employees.
 Managers should make all team members’ ideas and contributions feel valued and important; 40% of employees said they would put more energy into their work if they felt better recognized.
-Moreover 58% of employees state that trust between them and their managers is very important to job satisfaction, and 40% of employees say the most frequent cause of a bad day at work is an unsupportive, unhelpful boss.
-Unmotivated and disengaged employees affect productivity.
+Moreover, 58% of employees state that trust between them and their managers is very important to job satisfaction, and 40% of employees say the most frequent cause of a bad day at work is an unsupportive, unhelpful boss.
+Unmotivated and disengaged employees are unproductive.

 On-going training of management can help reduce employee turnover.
 Managers should be trained on how to provide effective feedback.
-One in five employees is not confident their manager will provide regular, constructive feedback.
-Train your managers to do their job, it could save your organization time and resources down the road!
+One in five employees are not confident their manager will provide regular, constructive feedback.
+Bottom line: train your managers to do their job, it could save your organization time and resources down the road!

 4) Provide a healthy work-life balance